 We will occasionally use your email address to identify you on the third party websites Google, Facebook and Twitter, which enables us to monitor public social media updates about us, target promoted posts to you and target new audiences based on aggregate profiling of our existing supporters.

 We may use your information to personalise our communications e.g. pre-filling forms on our website when you have already provided this at an earlier time, in order to improve your experience on our website.

 We also use your information for reporting and segmentation, to improve our fundraising and communications.

 How do we keep your data safe and who has access?

-Freedom from Torture will never share your data with other organisations, except for the purpose of processing data for reporting on or sending our own communications.
+Freedom from Torture will never share your data with other organisations, except for the purpose of processing data for reporting on or sending our own communications or fulfilment of orders.
 When we work with agencies or third parties for this purpose, we will ensure that all third parties comply with the Data Protection Act 1998 and the Privacy and Electronic Communications (EC Directive) Regulations 2003.

 We ensure that there are appropriate technical controls in place to protect your personal details.
 For example, all personal data that you share via our website is secured with SSL technology (secure server software).

 How can you access, update, correct, or delete your personal information?

 You can change your preferences for how we communication with you at any time, either across all channels or by individual channels, i.e. email, post or phone.